ys/ys.github.com/_posts/2013-09-27-it-behaves-like-a-blog-post.markdown

 {% endhighlight %}

 This is one of the awesome things Rspec can do and that I started to use everywhere.
-Hope some of you didn't know about it and will also start using it.
+I hope that some of you will find this tip helpful.